 Antelope Valley-East Kern Storage and Exchange Program.
 In 2016, Metropolitan entered into an agreement with the Antelope Valley-East Kern Water Agency ("AVEK"), the third largest State Water Project contractor, to both exchange supplies and store water in the Antelope Valley groundwater basin.
-Under the exchange, AVEK would provide at least 30,000 acre-feetacre-feet over ten years of its unused Table A State Water Project water to Metropolitan.
-For every two acre-feetacre-feet provided to Metropolitan as part of the exchange, AVEK would receive back one acre-footacre-foot in the future.
-For the one acre-footacre-foot that is retained by Metropolitan, Metropolitan would pay AVEK under a set price schedule based on the State Water Project allocation at the time.
-Under this agreement, AVEK also provides Metropolitan up to 30,000 acre-feetacre-feet of storage.
-Metropolitan's estimated storage account balance under this program as of January 1, 20232024, is shown in the table entitled "Metropolitan's Water Storage Capacity and Water in Storage" under "-Storage Capacity and Water in Storage" below.
+Under the exchange, AVEK would provide at least 30,000 acre-feet over ten years of its unused Table A State Water Project water to Metropolitan.
+For every two acre-feet provided to Metropolitan as part of the exchange, AVEK would receive back one acre-foot in the future.
+For the one acre-foot that is retained by Metropolitan, Metropolitan would pay AVEK under a set price schedule based on the State Water Project allocation at the time.
+Under this agreement, AVEK also provides Metropolitan up to 30,000 acre-feet of storage.
+Metropolitan's estimated storage account balance under this program as of January 1, 2024, is shown in the table entitled "Metropolitan's Water Storage Capacity and Water in Storage" under "-Storage Capacity and Water in Storage" below.

 Antelope Valley-East Kern High Desert Water Bank Program.
 In 2019, Metropolitan entered into an agreement with AVEK for a groundwater banking program referred to as the High Desert Water Bank Program.
-The original estimated cost of construction of the facilities to be funded by Metropolitan to implement the program was \$131 million, but the estimated cost has increased to \$210211 million overthe past four years due to inflation, finalization of the off-site power distribution design, the need for and revisions to the design.
-In September 2023, Metropolitan's Board authorized \$80 million for the additional wells to achieve the recovery target of 70,000 acre feet per year, and water quality issuescosts.
+The original estimated cost of construction of the facilities to be funded by Metropolitan to implement the program was \$131 million, but the estimated cost has subsequently increased to \$211 million due to inflation, finalization of the off-site power distribution design, and revisions to the design.
+In September 2023, Metropolitan's Board authorized \$80 million for the additional costs.
 Water quality testing of the deeper recovery wells installed in 2021 revealed that arsenic levels in all four wells were above the federal and State MCL of 10 micrograms per liter ("μg/L"), ranging from 11 to 19 μg/L. Arsenic naturally occurs in the Antelope Valley groundwater basin, with levels detected throughout the basin but such levels are generally higher in the deeper aquifer.
-Based on the current water quality data, it appears that recovered water from the High Desert Water Bank Program requires treatment before delivery to the California Aqueduct.
-Pursuant to the project agreement, Metropolitanand AVEK will agree in writing to the final design, construction and estimated budget for the program.
-At its option, Metropolitan may scale down the project to maintain the original estimated budget of \$131 million or fund the Metropolitan is working with AVEK to complete additional groundwater modeling and analysis to understand arsenic's behavior in the basin, identify other constituents of concern, and optimize the design of the remaining recovery wells and treatment system.
-Staff will return to the Board to request authorization for additional costs.
-Metropolitan staff is expected to present additional information and options to the Metropolitan Board for its consideration in April 2023 related to the recommended treatment system in Fall 2024.
-Following completion of construction, which is expected by mid 2025 the end of 2027, Metropolitan would have the right to store up to 70,000 acre feet acre-feet per year of its unused Table A State Water Project water or other supplies in the Antelope Valley groundwater basin for later return.
-The maximum storage capacity for Metropolitan supplies would be 280,000 acre feetacre-feet.
-At Metropolitan's direction, up to 70,000 acre feetacre-feet of stored water annually would be available for return by direct pump back into the East Branch of the California Aqueduct.
-Upon In 2023, a portion of the recharge facilities were completed and Metropolitan began storing water in September.
+Based on the current water quality data, recovered water from the High Desert Water Bank Program requires treatment before delivery to the California Aqueduct.
+Metropolitan is working with AVEK to complete additional groundwater modeling and analysis to understand arsenic's behavior in the basin, identify other constituents of concern, and optimize the design of the remaining recovery wells and treatment system.
+Staff will return to the Board in Fall 2024 to request authorization for additional costs related to the recommended treatment system in-Fall 2024.
+Following completion of construction, which is expected by the end of 2027, Metropolitan would have the right to store up to 70,000 acre-feet per year of its unused Table A State Water Project water or other supplies in the Antelope Valley groundwater basin for later return.
+The maximum storage capacity for Metropolitan supplies would be 280,000 acre-feet.
+At Metropolitan's direction, up to 70,000 acre-feet of stored water annually would be available for return by direct pump back into the East Branch of the California Aqueduct.
+In 2023, a portion of the recharge facilities werewas completed and Metropolitan began storing water in September.
 Metropolitan's estimated storage account balance under this program as of January 1, 2024, is shown in the table entitled "Metropolitan's Water Storage Capacity and Water in Storage" under "-Storage Capacity and Water in Storage" below.
 Upon full completion of construction (expected by the end of 2027), this program would provide additional flexibility to store and recover water for emergency or water supply needs through 2057.